 Bike Safety Tips

-Bring your child along when shopping for a bike and buy a bicycle that is the right size for the child — not one they'll have to "grow into."
+Bring your child when shopping for a bicycle to make sure it's the right size for the child — not one they'll have to "grow into."
 The child’s feet should be able to touch the ground when sitting on the seat.
-Before using your bicycle, make sure it is ready to ride.
-Always inspect your bike to make sure all parts are secure and working properly.
+Before using your bicycle, always make sure it's ready to ride by inspecting all parts are secure and working properly.
 The best way to reduce head injury and death from bicycle crashes and outdoor recreation is by wearing a properly fitting helmet.

 See and Be Seen

-Whether daytime, dawn, dusk, foul weather, or at night, you need to be seen by others.
-Wearing white has not been shown to make you more visible.
-Rather, always wear neon, fluorescent, or other bright colors when riding day or night.
-Also wear something that reflects light, such as reflective tape or markings, or flashing lights.
+Whether riding at sunrise or sunset, or even during bad weather, you need to be seen by others.
+Wearing white doesn't mean it's easier to see you.
+It's best to wear neon, fluorescent or other bright colors, or something that reflects light so you can't be missed.
 Remember, just because you can see a driver doesn’t mean the driver can see you.